MostroP2P/mostro/book/src/new_sell_range_order.md

-# Creating a new sell order
+# Creating a new sell range order

-To create a new sell order the user should send a Nostr event kind 4 (an encrypted message) to Mostro with the following content:
+To create a new range order the user should send a Nostr event kind 4 (an encrypted message) to Mostro with the following content:

 ```json
 {